namangupta98/EulerTour/README.md

 # Overview

 Let G = (V, E) be an undirected, connected, simple graph.
 The goal of this project is to find if an Euler tour(not Euler path) exists for given undirected, connected, simple graphs, and to print such a tour, if they do indeed have one.
+Here, we used Hierholzer's Algorithm to print Euler Tour.

 ## Dependencies